fragtrane/Payday-2-Mods/Normal Hold for Bernetti Auto and Czech 92/README.md

 ## Known Issues

+_Update 2020-03-20: A solution for the silent reload sound is now available (requires BeardLib)._

 The reload sound is silent when the application is first launched.
 You need to equip a 5/7 AP and join a game.
 Afterwards, you can leave and the reload sound will work until you exit the application.
 This is because [some sounds don't play until the original weapon has been loaded into memory](https://www.unknowncheats.me/forum/1055533-post3.html?s=ff1847d9a1c1b61c568822c76cdef7a0).

-I have already tried changing the reload using mod_overrides instead, but that just makes the reload permamently silent.
+I have already tried changing the reload animation using mod_overrides instead, but that just makes the reload permamently silent.

 ## Installation [BLT]